Hanna Reitsch: Escape from Berlin (1945)

 Reitsch reputedly stated during her 1945 interrogation that she left Berlin early on 30 April, less than 12 hours before Hitler's suicide.
-(Note: A New York Times article (announcing her capture) states that Reitsch was in the Führerbunker "a few hours" before Hitler's death.)
+(Note: A New York Times article (wrongly announcing her capture in the American occupation zone in Germany on 9 October 1945, which had actually occurred in Austria on 4 May) sensationally claimed that Reitsch was in the Führerbunker "a few hours" before Hitler's death.)
 In his 1947 book, Hugh Trevor-Roper cites this as a factual error, while arguing that Reitsch's account is biased in favor of Hitler and especially von Greim.
-(Note: Additionally, in 1945, Reitsch shared the story of Hermann Fegelein's death the night of her departure, but later admitted she only knew of it via hearsay evidence.
-She also claimed that she turned herself into American authorities two days after the war ended in Germany, instead of being captured five months later.)
+(Note: Additionally, in 1945, Reitsch shared the story of Hermann Fegelein's death the night of her departure, but later admitted she only knew of it via hearsay.)
 Trevor-Roper dates Reitsch's escape to the very early hours of 29 April, citing other eyewitnesses and noting that she lacked knowledge of Hitler's wedding to Eva Braun (which took place just after).
 (Note: Late in her life, Reitsch condemned Trevor-Roper's book, stating that "Throughout ... like a red line, runs an eyewitness report by Hanna Reitsch.
 I never said it.
 I never wrote it.
 I never signed [the interrogation reports].
 It was something they invented."
 (Such reports are not always signed.))
 The interrogation report claims that the plane took off from the Tiergarten's makeshift runway under heavy Soviet fire; it was spotted by searchlights and attacked by shells, but only shrapnel hit the plane.
-In her 1951 book, Reitsch wrote that although it was fairly clear and moonlit, they plane took off on 29 April without detection and she saw only "spasmodic" tracer fire from the Soviets before finding a cloud to hide behind, about a mile away.
+In her 1951 book, Reitsch wrote that although it was fairly clear and moonlit, the plane took off on 29 April without detection and she saw only "spasmodic" tracer fire from the Soviets before finding a cloud to hide behind, about a mile away.
 (Note: Some historians speculate that after their takeoff on 29 April, the Soviet troops were surprised by the action (thinking Hitler could be escaping), causing their delayed engagement.)
 Although Reitsch claimed to her interrogators that there was no plane in the area that Hitler could have used to escape, in the 1970s she told American journalist James P. O'Donnell that after takeoff, she saw a Ju 52 in the area along with a pilot "obviously waiting for somebody".
-O'Donnell asked pilot Hans Baur about this, having heard that he saw Reitsch and von Greim to the runway, but Baur said he did not know of such a plane, leading the author to speculate that it landed after air traffic control had ceased due to the Soviet advance.
+O'Donnell asked pilot Hans Baur about this, having learned (possibly from Reitsch) that he saw her and von Greim to the runway; Baur said he no knowledge of such a plane, leading the author to speculate that the plane had been ordered by Hermann Fegelein and that it had arrived after air traffic control shut down due to the Soviet advance.
+Baur agreed with the speculation.